CampaignChain/campaignchain-docs/README.md

 CampaignChain Documentation
 ===========================

-Read the documentation at http://doc.campaignchain.com.
+Read the documentation at http://docs.campaignchain.com.

-Learn how to contribute to drafting the CampaignChain documentation: http://doc.campaignchain.com/current/contributing/documentation/index.html

-Report issues in the [JIRA Documentation project](https://campaignchain.atlassian.net/browse/DOC/?selectedTab=com.atlassian.jira.jira-projects-plugin:issues-panel).
+Please report issues in the documentation at https://github.com/CampaignChain/campaignchain-docs/issues.